Embryo Disposition Options

 Requirements for Embryo Donation through ReproTech, Ltd.

-- Embryo donors are required to complete a three-generation medical/genetic history,
+- Donors are required to complete a three-generation medical/genetic history document

-- complete a 30-60 minute phone consultation with RTL’s consulting clinical social worker,
+- Donors must complete a 30-60 minute phone consultation with ReproTech's consulting clinical social worker

-There is no charge for these services to qualify as embryo donors.
-If the embryo donors are approved for RTL’s Donor Embryo Program, they will be reimbursed for their time and inconvenience or instruct ReproTech to make a donation to a charity of their choosing.
+There is no charge for these services to qualify as embryo donors, however donors are responsible for continuing to pay storage fees until donation protocol is complete.
+If the embryo donors are approved for ReproTech’s Donor Embryo Program, they will be reimbursed for their time and inconvenience or instruct ReproTech to make a donation to a charity of their choosing.

 Donating through your originating clinic (not available at all clinics)